 The University of Bristol Students' Union is a membership organisation democratically led by students, for students.
-We represent over 26,000 student members and work to make sure that you get the best from time at university by providing over 400 clubs, societies and networks, offering free support services and academic advice and representing students on the issues that matter to you.
+We represent over 30,000 student members and work to make sure that you get the best from time at university by providing over 300 clubs and societies, offering free support services and academic advice and representing students on the issues that matter to you.